Larmor precession in strongly correlated itinerant electron systems: Methods

+The location of the two poles in the complex $\omega$ plane is known from the equation of motion, and their residue will be derived below using formulas for the large-frequency asymptotics.
 Both expressions are exact, since they are derived from the equation of motion without approximation.
 They depend explicitly on $B$ and implicitly on all other system parameters via $\av{S^z}$, which only determines the overall magnitude.
 Note that there is no discontinuous $\delta_\omega$ contribution~\cite{Hafermann14,Watzenbock22} to $\chi^{S^x S^x}$, since $S^x$ is not a conserved quantity in the presence of a Zeeman field.
-For $\mathbf{q}\neq 0$, the equation of motion generates additional terms $[H_0,S^x_\mathbf{q}]$, which leads to a dispersion relation $\omega_L(\mathbf{q})$ that is sensitive to details of the system~\cite{Platzman73}.
+For $\mathbf{q}\neq 0$, the equation of motion generates additional terms $[H_0,S^x_\mathbf{q}]$, which leads to a dispersion relation $\omega_\text{L}(\mathbf{q})$ that is sensitive to details of the system~\cite{Platzman73}.